Emirate of Bari: Foundation

 Bari first became the object of Aghlabid raids in late 840 or early 841, when it was briefly occupied.
-According to Al-Baladhuri, Bari was conquered from the Byzantine Empire by Kalfün around 847, a mawla—perhaps a servant or escaped slave—of the Aghlabid Emir of Africa.
+According to Al-Baladhuri, Bari was conquered from the Byzantine Empire by Kalfün around 847, a mawla, perhaps a servant or escaped slave—of the Aghlabid Emir of Africa.
 Kalfün (Khalfun) was probably of Berber stock, possibly from the Emirate of Sicily originally.
 The conquest was seen by contemporary Muslims as unimportant, having been carried out by a minor figure without the support of any other Muslim state.
 However, Kalfün's successor Mufarrag ibn Sallam sent requests to Abbasid caliph al-Mutawakkil in Baghdad as well as to his provincial governor of Egypt asking for recognition of the conquest with the title of wali, a governor ruling over a province of the Caliphate, which was granted.
 Mufarrag expanded Muslim influence and enlarged the territory of the emirate.

 Rule of Sawdan

-The third and last emir of Bari was Sawdan, who came to power around 857 after the murder of his predecessor Mufarrag.
+The third and last emir of Bari was Sawdan (also known as Soldan), who came to power around 857 after the murder of his predecessor Mufarrag.
 He invaded the lands of the Lombard Principality of Benevento, forcing Prince Adelchis to pay tribute.
 In 864 he finally obtained the official investiture requested initially by Mufarrag.
 In the middle of the 860s, a Frankish monk named Bernard and two companions stopped in Bari on a pilgrimage to Jerusalem.
 They successfully petitioned Sawdan for letters of safe-conduct all the way through Egypt and the Holy Land.
 According to the Itinerarium Bernardi, Bernard's record of the event, Bari, the civitatem Sarracenorum, had formerly belonged to the "Beneventans".

 The Hebrew Chronicle of Ahimaaz records that Sawdan, the last emir of Bari, ruled the city wisely and was on good terms with the eminent Jewish scholar Abu Aaron.
 Christian monastic chronicles, however, portray the emir as nequissimus ac sceleratissimus: "most impossible and wicked".
 Certainly Muslims raids on Christians (and Jews) did not cease during Sawdan's reign.
 There is evidence for high civilisation in Bari at this point.
 Giosuè Musca suggests that the emirate was a boon to the regional economy, and that during this time the slave trade, wine trade, and trade in pottery flourished.
 Under Sawdan the city of Bari was embellished with a mosque, palaces, and public works.

-In 859, Lambert I of Spoleto joined Gerard, count of the Marsi, Maielpoto, gastald of Telese, and Wandelbert, gastald of Boiano, to prevent Sawdan from re-entering Bari after a campaign against Capua and the Terra di Lavoro.
+In 859, Lambert I of Spoleto joined Gerard, count of Marsi, Maielpoto, gastald of Telese, and Wandelbert, gastald of Boiano, to prevent Sawdan from re-entering Bari after a campaign against Capua and the Terra di Lavoro.
 Despite a bloody battle, the emir successfully entered his capital.

 The emirate of Bari lasted long enough to enter into relations with its Christian neighbours.
 According to the Chronicon Salernitanum, ambassadors (legati) were sent to Salerno where they stayed in the episcopal palace, much to the dismay of the bishop.
-Bari also served as a refuge for at least one political rival of the Emperor Louis II, a man of Spoleto who fled to it during a revolt.
+Bari also served as a refuge for at least one political rival of the Carolingian emperor Louis II, a man of Spoleto who fled to it during a revolt.